Aussie Students Rank IT & Computer Education As Most Important For Their Future

 New research, commissioned by Microsoft Store Australia, has highlighted the growing student demand for tech-based tools and skills in school.
-The research reveals
+The research reveals that Aussie kids are excited to learn via advanced technology and are prioritising STEM-based education to get themselves ready for the jobs of the future.

 In the lead up to Australian students heading back to the classroom, the research reveals that 65% of students aged 10-16 years old in Australia have an interest in learning more STEM focused skills, like coding in school, with one in three students saying they are not taught this currently.
 Further to this, the research showcases Aussie kids value STEM based subjects as the most relevant to their jobs in the future, prioritising Computers (61%), IT (63%) and Science (57%) over traditionally preferred subjects, such as P.E (45%), English (51%) and Music (44%).